Ƶ

 1. Disability: a physical or mental impairment that substantially limits one or more major life activities as defined by the Americans with Disabilities Act (“ADA”) at 42 U.S.C.
 Section 12102.
 Examples of major life activities include: self-care, performing manual tasks, walking, talking, hearing, seeing, breathing, working, and learning.

-2. Reasonable Accommodation: a modification or adjustment to a policy, procedure, position, or practice that would not fundamentally alter the same, including an auxiliary aid or service, necessary for a qualified person with a disability to enable the person to: 1) participate in educational programs and activities; 2) perform the essential functions of a job; 3) apply for admissions or apply and interview for employment; 4) access University facilities and events; or 5) have equal use and enjoyment of a University residence hall.
+2. Reasonable Accommodation: a modification or adjustment to a policy, procedure, position, or practice that would not fundamentally alter the same, including an auxiliary aid or service, necessary for a qualified individual with a disability to enable the individual to: 1) participate in educational programs and activities; 2) perform the essential functions of a job; 3) apply for admissions or apply and interview for employment; 4) access University facilities and events; or 5) have equal use and enjoyment of a University residence hall.
 Any accommodation that poses an undue hardship is not a reasonable accommodation.

 3. Service Animal: For places of public accommodation under the ADA Title II, this term, as used in this policy, includes: